swostika1/cpp-practice/README.md

 # Hello,
-I am sojecostika and this is cool
+I am swostika and this is cool